jihomc/raspi-hole-nginx/README.md

 The following dependencies are required:

 * Pi-hole
-* InfluxDB
+* Nginx
 * Python3 and `pip`
 * `git`
 * [RPi.GPIO](https://pypi.org/project/RPi.GPIO/)
 * [Pi-Hole-Influx](https://github.com/janw/pi-hole-influx)

 This setup sends pi-hole data to an InfluxDB instance hosted on an Amazon aws ec2 instance with HTTPS authentication enabled.
-Refer to the [tig-stack-aws](https://github.com/jihomc/tig-stack-aws) repository for setup instructions.
+Refer to the [aws-tig-nginx](https://github.com/jihomc/aws-tig-nginx) repository for setup instructions.